Community Foundation for Greater Buffalo

 • Special consideration given to all requests that advance racial equity work

-• Increasing interaction and bridging racial/ethnic divides between residents and organizations
+• Increasing interaction and bridging racial/ethnic divides between residents and organisations

-• Promoting civic engagement and leadership in communities of color
+• Promoting civic engagement and leadership in communities of colour

 • Solutions that address systemic barriers